Murmur-EPITA/Crypi-Homomorphic_Encryption/README.md

 ├── src/ `python source files distributed to containers`
 │   ├── client_init.py
 │   ├── client_result.py
+│   ├── decrypted_results.csv `used in stats.py, it's what you should have in data/results after ./run.sh`
 │   ├── requirements.txt
 │   ├── server_compute.py
+│   ├── stats.py `only python file to execute on host to check means values`
 │   └── utils/
 │       └── Person.py